sebapersson/SBMLImporter.jl/README.md

 ## Installation

-SBMLImporter is an officially registered Julia package and can be installed with:
+SBMLImporter is a registered Julia package and can be installed with the Julia package manager using:

 ```julia
 julia> import Pkg; Pkg.add("SBMLImporter")